Poldowski

 Poldowski was the professional pseudonym of a Belgian-born British composer and pianist born Régine Wieniawski (16 May 1879 – 28 January 1932), daughter of the Polish violinist and composer Henryk Wieniawski.
 Some of her early works were published under the name Irène Wieniawska.
-She married Sir Aubrey Dean Paul, 5th Baronet (1869–1961), becoming Lady Dean Paul.
+She married Sir Aubrey Dean Paul, 5th Bt (1869–1961), becoming Lady Dean Paul.
 Her name appears in a number of forms: